How To Lose One Pound a Week

 Here are a few closing tips that you should pay attention to going forward:

-- you will get better at counting calories, so well you will be less dependent on a calorie counting tool
+• you will get better at counting calories over time - so well that you will be less dependent on a calorie counting tool

 Now it's time to focus on your target calories and lose a pound a week.